nickgirga/name-grabber/README.md

 # Name Grabber
-This program simply creates/updates `window-name.txt` in the specified directory at the interval of time that you set.
-This was intended to be used with OBS to update labels that show what music is playing in the web browser when all other methods fail.
+A tool to grab the name of a specified window at a set interval of time.

 ![screenshot_3.png](.screenshots/screenshot_3.png)
 ![screenshot_4.png](.screenshots/screenshot_4.png)